-In fact, many medical researchers in the U.S. seem to have set out to show there are negative consequences from vaping, and then actively promoted their predetermined conclusions through exaggerated press releases and media interviews.
+In fact, many medical researchers in the U.S. seem to decide in advance that vaping has worrisome consequences, and then done research to illustrate it.
+Too often they have then actively promoted their predetermined conclusions through exaggerated press releases and media interviews.
 Why does this happen so often?
 Simply put, the research deck in the U.S. is stacked against vaping.

 Follow the money

-Many studies are funded by grants from the joint FDA Center for Tobacco Products (CTP)-National Institutes of Health (NIH) funding program, called the Tobacco Regulatory Science Program (TRSP), which was set up as part of the Tobacco Control Act in 2009.
+There is good vaping science out there, but we should beware of research funded by federal government agencies.
+Many vaping studies are funded by grants from the joint FDA Center for Tobacco Products (CTP)-National Institutes of Health (NIH) Tobacco Regulatory Science Program (TRSP), which was set up as part of the Tobacco Control Act in 2009.
 NIH reviewers have several criteria they must consider when deciding if a grant application will be approved for TRSP funding.

 One of those criteria is “significance”: “Does the project address an important issue or a critical barrier in regulatory authority over tobacco products?
 If the aims of the project are achieved, how will regulatory science research be informed or regulation affected?
 How will successful completion of the aims have affect on the concepts, methods, technologies, or regulation of tobacco products?”

 In other words, researchers are reminded that part of their mission is to do science that gives the CTP information it can use to better regulate “tobacco products.”
-To the FDA, better regulation — as shown by the agency’s deeming regulations, and their proposed restrictions on NNN content in smokeless tobacco — equals virtual prohibition for companies that don’t have spare millions to gamble.
+To the FDA, better regulation — as shown by the agency’s Deeming Rule — equals virtual prohibition for companies that don’t have spare millions to gamble.
 And prohibition means hard times for vapers and smokers.

 The ideology of zero harm

 People who recognize e-cigs’ potential for good — like vapers and harm reduction proponents — usually focus on the opportunity for large numbers of smokers to migrate to a much safer alternative.
-More than 450,000 Americans die prematurely every year of smoking-related diseases, they say.
-Let’s give those smokers a product they’ll like that won’t kill them.
+More than 450,000 Americans die prematurely every year from smoking-related disease, they say.
+Let’s give those smokers a product they like that won’t kill them.

 The belief that a product must be shown to cause zero harm before being allowed on the market is completely at odds with the concept of harm reduction.
-Most of the studies that are the basis of the scary headlines about vaping were done from the perspective of zero harm-only.
-The scientists — and more importantly, the funders — avoid comparisons to the likely alternative choice: cigarettes.
-And they’re almost always willing to participate in the PR scams that create the terrible public perception vaping struggles with currently.
+Most of the studies that lead to scary headlines about vaping were done from the perspective of zero harm-only.
+The scientists — and, more importantly, the funders — avoid comparisons to the likely alternative choice: cigarettes.
+And they’re almost always willing to participate in the PR scams that create the terrible public perception of vaping.

-I refer in this article primarily to American medical studies.
+This article refers primarily to American medical research.
 There are many legitimate studies being done by researchers in other countries that vapers can take part in with confidence.
 Still, do your research!

 The Baltimore study, part II

-Following the Reddit post, a commercial vaping website that also includes a news/blog section ran an article about the Baltimore study that not only described the study, but strongly recommended that vapers take part in it.
+Following the Reddit post, a commercial vaping website that also includes a news/blog section ran an article about the Baltimore study that not only described the study, but strongly recommended that vapers participate.

 “According to the website, Johns Hopkins is willing to pay up to $50 per visit plus $5 per month, and they get a free FitBit!” the writer gushed.
 “Since the study lasts an anticipated two-years, that means the lucky participants can make as much as $1200 while helping to provide quality research to a highly reputable scientific institution.